 5. Look Into Scholarships and Grants

 The Substance Abuse and Mental Health Services Administration (SAMHSA) offers grants for those without insurance.
 Check their requirements to make sure you qualify.
-Some rehab centers offer their own scholarships.
+Some rehab centers offer scholarships.
 Reach out to facilities near you to check!

 6. Borrow Money